 Development and support of the programme's Imaging portal which allows the users to both run the imaging analysis pipelines and visualise their results.

-Our development stack is based on the Sanger’s High Performance Compute architecture (thousands of cores orchestrated by LSF) and the Sanger’s OpenStack Flexible Compute Architecture (private OpenStack cloud with thousands of cores orchestrated by Kubernetes) and consists of the following items (more information is in our GitHub organisation):
+We run our pipelines and perform analysis on the Sanger’s High Performance Compute cluster (thousands of cores orchestrated by LSF) and the Sanger’s OpenStack Flexible Compute environment (private OpenStack cloud with thousands of cores orchestrated by Kubernetes).
+We use the following software/analysis stack (more information is in our GitHub organisation):